Naralux/mediacenter/README.md

     - Configure tv library to point to `/data/media/tv`.

 # Plans
+- Expand instructions on Recyclarr and include a default, TRaSH-based, config for optional use.
 - Add Autoscan to the stack to refresh Plex once new media is added by Radarr/Sonarr.

 # Interesting Reads + Credits